Summer Enrichment Program for Interns

 2.)
 In the field, "Enter your Organization:" enter IFDSEP.

 3.)
 Enter your contact information into the blank applicant profile.
-(Note: Do not fill out the grey "Host Site Section".
-Skip down and complete the blue "Student Section".)
-Do not skip any fields.
-You must complete the profile to register.
+(Note: Do not fill out the gray "Host Site Section."
+Skip down and complete the blue "Student Section.")
+Please do not skip any fields as a completed profle is required to register.
 (The registry will not save your progress.
 If you close the window or leave before it is complete, your work will be lost.)

 5.)
 Assemble your Application Packet Materials and upload them to your "App Packet" page.
 Questions about the Application packet materials are answered at the bottom of this page.
 They include: